-We issued warrants to purchase our common stock in conjunction with convertible senior secured notes issued pursuant to a certain Note and Warrant Purchase Agreement dated December 22, 2017, which are classified as liabilities and recorded at fair value.
-The warrants are subject to re-measurement at each balance sheet date and we recognize any change in fair value in our statements of operations.
+We issued warrants to purchase our common stock in conjunction with convertible senior secured notes issued pursuant to a certain Note and Warrant Purchase Agreement dated December 22, 2017.
+Additionally, we issued warrants in connection with a private placement that closed on March 18, 2024.
+These warrants are categorized as liabilities and recorded at fair value.
+The warrants are subject to remeasurement at each balance sheet date, and we recognize any change in fair value in our statements of operations.